-- Weight: Adding the FOB to an arrow makes it 8-10 grains heavier than using Blazer vanes.
+- Weight: Adding the FOB, makes an arrow heavier than using Blazer vanes by 8-10 grains.
 That’s very minimal in my mind.
 It’s kind of the difference between using a lighted nock or not, which doesn’t really affect my shooting accuracy unless I’m out well past 60 yards.
 In that case, I simply sight in my bow for lighted nocks, and the FOBs hit right where my lighted nocks hit.
 So, again, this “con” is a non-issue for me.

 - Cost: One other concern that people have expressed at times is the cost.
 I wondered about that too.
 So, where do FOBs fit in cost-wise?
 They are about $2.25 each.
 You get a 12-pack for $29.
 So, they are more expensive than just getting vanes and attaching them yourself.
 But, they are less expensive than paying a bow shop to attach your vanes.
 They are also less expensive than buying the shrink wrap vanes and putting them on.

 If you do decide to purchase FOBs from FOBarchery.com, use code LUSK10 for 10% off!